 6. Only Work with the Tools You Need

-Another important point in terms of how to write a blog post fast?
+Another important tip in terms of how to write a blog post fast?
 Only work with the tools you need.

 By this, I’m talking about removing the things that might interrupt your flow from your workspace.
 Mobile phone, social media tabs on your computer and/or a TV remote, I’m looking at you.